Posted by: Philip Siddons | February 2, 2012

 http://www.screenleap.com/

-Click on the green Share your screen now button and install the application on your computer.
+Click on the Share your screen now (green button)

 Posted by: Philip Siddons | November 16, 2010